jedjoud10/VoxelTerrainGenerator/README.md

 ## Features
 * 3D Octree for worlds up to 32km with sub-meter voxel precision
 * GPU Voxel Generation with Async CPU readback
-* MUltithreaded and Jobified CPU meshing implementing the Surface Nets algorithm
+* Multithreaded and Jobified CPU meshing implementing the Surface Nets algorithm
   *  Supports vertex merging and custom materials
   *  Supports custom per vertex ambient occlusion and UV pass-through data
   *  Async Collision Baking using the job system and PhysX